Last updated on October 21st, 2021 at 03:40 pmPosted in Bug Fixes by Patricia on October 25, 2020

 However, tweaking any of this settings hasn’t fixed the App Library Other category bug.

-Are you experiencing the same problem?
 Did you find a better fix for the Other category App Library bug?
-Please share it with us, using the comments section available below, and we’ll update your solution in this article!
+Please share it with us, using the comments section and we’ll update your solution to this article!

 It also helps if you just confirm if you’re experiencing the same glitch.
 It will help us to better asses how common this is and potentially determine the triggering factor.
 Do mention your iPhone model and iOS version.
 The initial report comes from an owner of an iPhone SE 2nd generation running iOS 14.1!